sysbiolab/RGraphSpace/docs/reference/gs_add_edges.md

-For objects built with `simplify = TRUE` (the default), loop edges (`from == to`), parallel edges, and duplicate rows within `value` are silently dropped with a warning.
+For objects built with `simplify = TRUE` (the default), loop edges (`from == to`), parallel edges, and duplicate rows within `value` are dropped with a warning.
 Admissible edges in the same call are still added.
 To allow loops or parallel edges, rebuild the object with `GraphSpace(g, simplify = FALSE)`.

 Because adding an edge to a group of parallel edges changes the derived